-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 A world-class striker during his peak years, Hernan Crespo moved to Inter Milan in 2002 before spells with Chelsea, AC Milan (loan), Genoa and Parma.

-The Argentine is currently the head coach of Brazilian giants Sao Paulo.
+The Argentine has been manager of Brazilian giants Sao Paulo and Qatari side Al-Duhail SC in recent years.

 Who won Nike’s Secret Tournament?